Warren Teitelman: Other research

 He joined the Cedar project in 1980 and did research in strongly typed languages, and to make sure the Cedar Programming Environment benefited from some of the lessons of Interlisp.
-His paper “A Tour Through Cedar” was widely published, quoted, and even translated into several languages.
+His paper "A Tour Through Cedar" was widely published, quoted, and even translated into several languages.
 The eponymous Teitelman Principle says that if a person requests a feature be added to a program, do not add the feature but find a way to make it easier for a programmer to add the feature themself.
 Teitelman was also an early proponent of the use of email as a multi-tasking feature of the modern computer.

-He joined Sun Microsystems in 1984 and became Sun’s first Distinguished Engineer in 1986.
+He joined Sun Microsystems in 1984 and became Sun's first Distinguished Engineer in 1986.
 He was also a Director of Multi-Media at Sun until his departure in 1992.
 He further worked as Director of Programming Environments for Rational Software and also with Lucid Inc. and Caere Corporation.
-He was one of founders of a startup called BayStone Software that developed CRM (Customer Relations Management) software based on Action Request system from Remedy Corporation.
+He was one of founders of a startup called BayStone Software that developed CRM (Customer Relationship Management) software based on Action Request system from Remedy Corporation.
 He invented the idea of Business Rules, which were data elements, rather than code, that embodied much of the business process.
 Remedy acquired BayStone in 1998 and he held the position of Chief Scientist of the CRM Business unit at Remedy.
 He joined Google in 2003.